-IMAGINA, Parent and Child Institute is a space for practicing conscious parenting and to reconnect with nature.
-At Imagina, we seeks to create micro communities by offering a space , in the first instance, for those parents who work at home and-or are dedicated to raising their children full time.
+MNP Parent and Child Institute is a space for practicing conscious parenting and to reconnect with nature.
+We seek to create micro-communities by offering a space primarily for parents who work at home and who are dedicated to raising their children full-time.

-Families that are part of the Parent and Child Institute share several or all of these statements:
+Families that becomes part of the Parent and Child Institute share several or all of these statements:

 1. Understand that based on the research carried out during the past 30 years, for a child under 6 years of age, adequate support in their social and emotional development is crucial for their academic and professional development in their future life.

-2. Based on the recommendation of Occupational Therapists, children under 3 years of age requires a minimum of 4 hours of unstructured active play outdoors to grown in a healthy way.
+2. Based on the recommendation of Occupational Therapists, children under 3 years of age requires daily a minimum of 5 hours and a maximum of 8 hours of unstructured active play outdoors to grow a healthy mind.

-3. Understands that during early childhood, cognitive knowledge occurs organically through children's play.
+3. Understands that during early childhood, cognitive knowledge is acquired organically through children's play.

 4. That all children are unique and therefore not all are ready to learn the same topics at the same time, which is why adults must support their own learning process based on the needs dictated by their own brain requirements and curiosity.